xeroctl chat

 Show Token Usage

-Append --show-usage to print token counts and the response ID after the output:
+Append --show-usage to print prompt, completion, total, cached, and reasoning token counts after the response.

 --message "Summarize quantum entanglement" \